travis-ci/docs-travis-ci-com/user/deployment.md

 swiftypetags: 'skip_cleanup'
 ---

-> This page documents deployments using dpl v1 which currently still is the
+> This page documents deployments using dpl v1 which is the
 > default version.
 The next major version dpl v2 will be released soon.
 Please
 > see our blog post on details about the release process.
-Documentation for dpl
+[Documentation for dpl
-> v2 can be found [here](/user/deployments-v2).
+> v2 can be found here](/user/deployments-v2).

 ## Supported Providers